aquasecurity/tfsec/docs-website/_docs/custom_checks.md

 }
 ```

-The check is made up of the following attributes;
+The check contains up of the following attributes;

 | Attribute | Description |
 |:-----------|:-------------|